 The Teacher ignored the looks she got as she rushed into store, digging through her pockets as the establishment's owner laid eyes on her Order's mark, her face going tight.

-"We don't serve your kind he-" The owner started, but Amara slapped her last credits into the woman's hand, locking eyes with her.
+"We don't ser-" The owner started, but Amara slapped her last credits into the woman's hand, locking eyes with her.

 "Keep it, keep it all- just let me use your holo-communicator!"
 The woman's eyes flickered down to the credits in her hand, and she glanced back up at the desperate Teacher.
 She fisted the credits.